-Different tax rules may apply depending on how an Underlying ETF in which the Fund invests is organized for federal income tax purposes.
-The Fund may invest in Underlying ETFs treated as regulated investment companies for federal income tax purposes.
+Different tax rules may apply depending on how an investment company in which the Fund invests is organized for federal income tax purposes.
+The Fund may invest in investment companies treated as regulated investment companies for federal income tax purposes.
 These rules could affect the amount, timing or character of the income distributed to shareholders of the Fund.

-Unless otherwise indicated, the discussion below with respect to the Fund includes its pro rata share of the dividends and distributions paid by an Underlying ETF.
-In addition, unless otherwise indicated, the tax consequences described below in respect of the Fund's investments apply to any investments made directly by the Fund and to any investments made by an Underlying ETF that is a regulated investment company.
+Unless otherwise indicated, the discussion below with respect to the Fund includes its pro rata share of the dividends and distributions paid by an investment company.
+In addition, unless otherwise indicated, the tax consequences described below in respect of the Fund's investments apply to any investments made directly by the Fund and to any investment company that is a regulated investment company.